Azure/terraform-azurerm-avm-ptn-virtualwan/README.md

   - `name`: Name for the Point-to-Site VPN Gateway.
   - `virtual_hub_key`: The arbitrary key specified in the map of objects variable called `virtual_hubs` for the object specifying the Virtual Hub you wish to deploy this Point-to-Site VPN Gateway into.
   - `tags`: Optional tags to apply to the Point-to-Site VPN Gateway resource.
+  - `dns_servers`: Optional list of IP Addresses of DNS Servers for the Point-to-Site VPN Gateway.
   - `p2s_gateway_vpn_server_configuration_key`: The key of the VPN Server Configuration you wish to use for this Point-to-Site VPN Gateway from the `p2s_gateway_vpn_server_configurations` variable.
   - `connection_configuration`: Object for the connection configuration, which includes:
     - `name`: Name for the connection configuration.